-Before the start of the program, all students will receive an encrypted message from SIT's IT department with their SIT email address and login.
+Approximately 30 days before the start of the program, all students will receive an encrypted message from SIT's IT department with their SIT email address and login.
 Once students log into their account the first time, they will find an email from the SIT library with information about how to log into the library and SIT's Canvas site.
 SIT uses Canvas as our learning management system.